TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/16 - Nehemiah/Nehemiah 13/Nehemiah 13.14.md

 ---

-Remember me, O my God, concerning this, and wipe not out my good deeds that I have done for the house of my God, and for the observances thereof.
+Remember me, my God, concerning this, and don't wipe out my good deeds that I have done for the house of my God, and for its observances.